maainul/python3_object_oriented_programming/README.md

 ## what does it mean to be object-oriented?

 ```
 Oriented simply means directed toward.
 So object-oriented simply means,
 "functionally directed toward modeling objects".
 ```
 ## Object-oriented Analysis (OOA)

 ```
 It is the process of looking at a problem, system, or
 task that somebody wants to turn into an application
 and identifying the objects and interactions between those objects.
 Visitors to the website need to be able to (italic represents actions,
-boldrepresents objects):
+bold represents objects):
     • review our history
     • apply for jobs
     • browse, compare, and order our products